.jpg)

 That gap is where third-party warranty providers come in.
 Trusted warranty providers like SureBright look into claims extensively, have vast networks to ensure efficient repairs and replacements, and don’t make you go through emotional turmoil.

-A lot of them provide accidental damage protection and good extended warranty, which means that if you slip and break a device, you’re still covered.
+Many of them include accidental damage protection alongside extended warranty coverage, so even if you drop or break your device, you’re still protected.

 The difference between the plans provided by direct third-party warranty providers and credit card companies is in how much they care.

-This is why a lot of third-party protection plans typically include:
+This is why a lot of third-party protection plans are entirely different from:

 Credit card warranties sound powerful because they are invisible until you need them.
 When you finally do, their limits appear fast.